 The twisted German is a slightly more involved sort of long tail.
 The extra involvement gives you an even more elastic edge, and this one makes a lovely edge for things that need to stretch lots like hats and socks.
 There’s a comparison shot of the two below.

 The twisted German on the left is thicker and more substantial than the long tail on the right, and it’s rather obvious how it gives you a row already knitted.
 If you don’t want a purl ridge along the bottom of your stocking stitch, purl the first row after a twisted German cast on.

 The meatiness of the twisted German has another advantage.
 You know how patterns worked in the round tell you to join without twisting, and somehow we manage to twist anyway, only realising it several heartbreaking rounds later?
 Twisted German to the rescue!

 See how obvious the underneath of the stitches is below the needles?
 If you can see your cast-on edge that clearly, it’s much easier to spot when your cast on is twisted, and much easier to avoid the twist in the first place.

-One final tip for working off a cast off when you’re knitting in the round.
-If you knit the first five or six stitches with both the tail and the working yarn, you’ll help avoid a gap at the join, and you won’t have to weave in the tail separately later on.
+One final tip for working in the round: if you knit the first five or six stitches with both the tail and the working yarn, you’ll help avoid a gap at the join, and you won’t have to weave in the tail separately later on.
 Just snip it close after a few rows, and you’re done with it.
 You can weave in like this when you’re working flat, too, of course, but only if the two ends are together at the start of the first row (with long tail or twisted German, that is).